$49 per month*

 The canopy growth is looking to tap the opportunities for technological advancements in cultivation methods in the coming years.
 We can only hope that the legalization of medical-grade marijuana in other countries might help canopy out of its current situation.

 Did you like Canopy’s Growth Average Selling Price statistic?
-Get access to such granular datasets by registering for free.

 Always know what you’ll pay.
 No hidden costs or surprises.